Services: Orphan Drugs

 Orphan Drugs are medicines for rare diseases which, under normal circumstances, would not be developed by pharmaceutical companies because they would be unable to recoup their costs.
-The EU and the FDA, however, have provided a range of incentives to encourage companies to develop orphan medicines.
+Globally a range of incentives have been implemented to encourage companies to develop orphan medicines.

-In Europe, to benefit from the incentives offered, individuals or companies have to submit an application to the EMA to request "orphan designation" for their medicine.
+To benefit from the incentives offered, individuals or companies have to submit an application to the EMA to request "orphan designation" for their medicine.
 Once the medicine is awarded "orphan drug" status, the individual or company can then take full advantage of the incentives on offer.
-These incentives include:

-If a company is considering both the American and European markets for their Orphan Drugs, Global Regulatory Services (GRS) recommends that the Orphan Drug Designation applications should run in parallel.
+If a company is considering both the American and European markets for their Orphan Drugs, GRS recommends that the Orphan Drug Designation applications should run in parallel.
+This can be achieved by using the ‘common application’ for submissions to the European Medicines Agency (EMA) and the US FDA.
 This reduces overall timescales and therefore, minimises financial risk and investment.